Classic36-Media/New-Sword-Blocking/README.md

 * Newly-crafted swords can be used to block attacks by right-clicking with them equipped
 * Blocks 50% of damage from attacks, just like in 1.8!

-**Note:**
+> [!NOTE]
-The changes in this pack do not apply to swords that were crafted prior to installation.
+> The changes in this pack do not apply to swords that were crafted prior to installation.

 ![image](https://i.imgur.com/EnbirfS.gif)